What is Obsessive-Compulsive Disorder?

 - Hoarding of items and/or refusal to discard seemingly useless items

 OCD is a very treatable condition.
 There are many things you can do to recover from what can be a debilitating experience.
 As with general anxiety, there are two strands of treatment; psychological and pharmacological (drugs).
-Generally, the first line of treatment is time-limited psychological therapy and often features a Cognitive Behavioural Therapy (CBT).
+Generally, the first line of treatment of OCD is time-limited psychological therapy and often features Cognitive Behavioural Therapy (CBT).

 CBT helps you to better understand your OCD.
 You will learn to set goals trying to break the negative cycles you are likely to be stuck in.
 One way of doing this is using exposure and response prevention, whereby you are encouraged to face your fears (i.e. obsessions) without giving in to your compulsions or associated repetitive behaviours.
 Normally, this process is implemented in very small and achievable steps.
 Such an experience will provide you with some evidence that your fears won’t come true.
-In addition, the approach will teach you how to cope with the uncomfortable feelings of anxiety with the support of your therapist.
+Besides, the approach will teach you how to cope with the uncomfortable feelings of anxiety with the support of your therapist.